appium/appium/docs/en/hybrid.md

 ## Execution against a real iOS device

-To interrogate and interact with a web view appium establishes a connection using a remote debugger.
+To interact with a web view appium establishes a connection using a remote debugger.
 When executing the examples below against a simulator this connection can be established directly as the simulator and the appium server are on the same machine.
 When executing against a real